maciej-mlynski/StockETL-Pyspark-Mongo-Kubernetes/README.md

 ## Git and .gitignore

-To keep your repository clean and avoid pushing large datasets (which can total over 20GB) to Git, it is highly recommended to use a `.gitignore` file.
-Ensure that folders containing raw data (`RawStockData`) and transformed data (`StockData`) are excluded from version control.
-For example, your `.gitignore` file might include:
+To keep the repository clean and avoid pushing large datasets (which can total over 20GB) to Git, a `.gitignore` file is used.
+The `.gitignore` file excludes folders containing raw and transformed data.

+*Note:* Only a few sample files have been committed to the repository for testing purposes.
+These sample files are located in the `RawStockData` folder:
+- `RawStockData/stocks_2025_02_05` – daily data sample
+- `RawStockData/stocks_2025_02_06` – daily data sample
+- `RawStockData/stocks_2025_02_07` – daily data sample
+- `RawStockData/stocks_historical_to_2025_02_04` – historical data sample